pongrut/RoboND-Robot-Where-Am-I/README.md

 ![Jetbot_Model2](images/jetbot_model_2.png)
 ## Overview
 In this project implement ROS AMCL package to accurately localize a Jetbot inside a map in the Gazebo simulation environments.
+However, Jetbot model is very small can be driven **maximum at 0.l speed**.

 ## Prerequisites/Dependencies
 * Gazebo >= 7.0